Wasted Years

-Synopsis
+Background

 The song deals with subject of homesickness and alienation, as well as the negative aspects of the band's nearly year long previous tour and personal problems that Smith and other band members were going through in that period.

+Despite guitarist Adrian Smith writing the song on a guitar synthesiser, it is the only song on Somewhere in Time to not feature one.

 The cover depicts the band mascot Eddie's point of view as he flies a time machine.
 Only a part of Eddie's face is seen, as a reflection in a screen.
 According to artist Derek Riggs, this is because the band did not want to reveal the mascot in his new cyborg guise until the album was released a few weeks later.
 As with the Somewhere in Time album sleeve, the single cover also features the TARDIS from the BBC series Doctor Who.
 Riggs describes the illustration as "a duffer.
 It's a technical illustration of a keyboard of a time machine, with Eddie reflected in the window, because it was the only thing we could think of that wouldn't give Eddie away".

+Music video

+The music video for "Wasted Years" featured black-and-white footage of the band performing during a September 1986 band rehearsal in Frankfurt am Main, West Germany.
+The footage was mixed in with personal home movies, music video clips and photographs from their career up to that point.